mbgg/public/infrastructure/trax_installation/installation.md

 mkdir /brick1/vmstore
 ```

-**Note**: now gluster nodes are interconnected; hence the next commands can be done in one of the nodes
+**Note**: now gluster nodes are interconnected; hence, the next commands can be done in one of the nodes and this information will be replicated

 create a replicated gluster volume, in our case: